Kaixhin/dockerfiles/README.md

 CUDA
 ----

 Many images rely on [CUDA](http://www.nvidia.com/object/cuda_home_new.html).
 All images that rely on CUDA have a CUDA 7.5 version, unless specified otherwise, with the "latest" tag on the Docker Hub (an additional "7.5" tag will be available once [issue #341](https://github.com/docker/hub-feedback/issues/341) is sorted).
 Some images also have CUDA 7.0 and 6.5 versions, with the "7.0" and "6.5" tags on the Docker Hub.
-The host *must run Ubuntu and have the corresponding CUDA drivers* (v352.39 for CUDA 7.5, v346.46 for CUDA 7.0, v340.29 for CUDA 6.5) installed for the kernel module.
-For a discussion of driver versions please see [issue #1](https://github.com/Kaixhin/dockerfiles/issues/1). **The recommended way to get these driver versions is to use the `.run` installers**.

-The container *must* have all NVIDIA devices attached to it for CUDA to work properly.
-Therefore the command will be as such: `docker run -it --device /dev/nvidiactl --device /dev/nvidia-uvm --device /dev/nvidia0 kaixhin/cuda`.
-With 4 GPUs this would also have to include `--device /dev/nvidia1 --device /dev/nvidia2 --device /dev/nvidia3`.
+These images need to be run on an Ubuntu host OS with [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker) installed.
+Specifically, `nvidia-docker-plugin` must be [installed](https://github.com/NVIDIA/nvidia-docker#plugin-install-recommended).
+The driver requirements can be found on the [NVIDIA Docker wiki](https://github.com/NVIDIA/nvidia-docker/wiki/CUDA#requirements).

-NVIDIA now has an [experimental project](https://github.com/NVIDIA/nvidia-docker) which relies on a wrapper script to improve the usage of CUDA Docker containers.
-This is an alternative, but currently not a replacement, for this project. `kaixhin/cuda` will be deprecated once the official version is ready.
+`kaixhin/cuda` and `kaixhin/cudnn` have now been **deprecated** in favour of the official solution.

 Helpers
 -------